In your family archives, do you have an old letter or two?

 By 6 December 1945, Lt Proposch had completed 5½ years continuous service in the Second Australian Imperial Force (2nd AIF) in Australia and overseas.

-He met his future wife, Evelyn Beaumont, a member of the Women’s Auxiliary Australian Air Force (WAAAF), at a dance in the Brisbane City Hall two years earlier (September 1943).
+Two years earlier (September 1943), at a dance in the Brisbane City Hall, Bill met Aircraftwoman (ACW) Evelyn Beaumont, a member of the Women’s Auxiliary Australian Air Force (WAAAF).
 At the time Bill was in Brisbane on leave and Evelyn was based in Brisbane (read My mother’s years in the WAAAF (Part 1): Brisbane).
 The couple married at St Paul’s Anglican Cathedral, Rockhampton, on 26 March 1945.
+It was still wartime.

 Following their marriage, Bill was appointed to the Australian Army’s 103rd General Hospital, Baulkham Hills, New South Wales.
 He served there from April 1945 until his discharge in December 1945.
 An Education Officer in the Australian Army Education Service, his role was to assist in the repatriation of servicemen who had experienced trauma and/or serious injury (including loss of limbs) during their overseas service.

 One of Lieutenant Proposch’s tasks was to help the men find meaningful employment when they were ready to return to civilian life.
 However, according to Evelyn, Bill didn’t know what work he would do himself after he completed his military service!

-At the beginning of 1946, Bill and Evelyn moved to Rockhampton, Queensland’s third largest city at the time.
+At the beginning of 1946, Bill and Evelyn moved to Rockhampton, Queensland.

 Not long afterwards, they welcomed their first child, a son.
 They made their home in rented accommodation, an old Queenslander, a large highset timber dwelling in Bolsover Street, not far from Rockhampton’s city centre.

 A civilian again, Bill had to find work.
 He had a wife and child to support.